Sitecore OrderCloud Documentation

 Demo

 Before we start, let's take a look at the finished product.
 Navigate to this website.
-You will be redirected to Google's sign-in page and after successfully signing in you should see a popup with your OrderCloud token as well as Google's token.
+You will be redirected to Google's sign-in page and after successfully signing in you should see your login details including:

 Create your Marketplace